VIRGINIA GENEALOGY EXPRESS

 W. M., XVI, 101

 GERRARD, THOMAS (d.
-1673), Westmoreland county; emigrated from England to Marylanad; but removed to Virginia, where he died.
+1673), Westmoreland county; emigrated from England to Maryland; but removed to Virginia, where he died.
 In his will he gives to his son Justinian his right to any land in England.
 Justinian Gerrard was M. P. for Westmoreland 1668, but removed to Maryland, where he died.

 In his will, dated 1682, he bequeathed lands in Lancashire.